Coordinated Election, November 7, 2023

 - If you opt to mail your ballot through the US Postal Service, it will required one Forever stamp.
 Please allow for plenty of time.
 We recommend you mail your ballot on or before October 30.
 After October 30, use one of the other options noted above.

-The composite ballot for the November 7 Coordinated Election
+Composite ballot for the Coordinated Election

 NOTE: A composite ballot is available for publication purposes only, and races and measures are included for all districts participating in the Coordinated Election.
 The ballot you receive will only contain races and measures for which you are eligible to vote based on your Eagle County residential address.